 the recipe used by the table rock fair committee for its annual kolache sale

-Add enough bread flour to make a sticky dough, about 4 to 5 cups.
-Dough will be sticky.
+Enough bread flour to make a sticky dough, about 8 to 10 cups.

 Pour on to a floured surface.
 Dust with enough flour to roll out.